 - Youth Employment

 The Communities Collaborating to Reconnect Youth Network (CCRY) is a national learning community focused on improving local systems that affect young people disconnected from education and the workforce.
 Representatives from CCRY member communities meet twice a year to discuss key policy and advocacy issues and share local cross-agency collaboration strategies.
 CLASP, with support from FHI 360, serves as the convener to make connections between federal policy and local practice.

-CLASP’s Job Quality team is engaged with state and local labor standards enforcement agency representatives, along with community-based organizations and advocates that focus on two critical new labor standards—paid sick days and fair scheduling.
+CLASP’s Education, Labor, and Worker Justice team is engaged with state and local labor standards enforcement agency representatives, along with community-based organizations and advocates that focus on two critical new labor standards—paid sick days and fair scheduling.
 We organize regular webinars, host a listserv, maintain microsites with policy implementation and enforcement information about these two policies, and host an annual sick days implementation and enforcement convening.
 Our webinars also address other important wage and hour labor standards.
 We are also drafting labor standards enforcement briefs with the Center for Innovation in Worker Organization to provide concrete examples and share promising practices with agencies and advocates.

 CLASP’s Postsecondary Education and Workforce Development team facilitated the Alliance for Quality Career Pathways for a network of ten states.
 We also created the California Career Pathways Tool to help practitioners and stakeholders understand how to leverage and align investments across California’s education, workforce development, and human services agencies.
 This ongoing research and data visualization project supports a career pathway system to achieve better outcomes for Californians with barriers to educational and economic success.
 CLASP also worked closely with state administrators and local practitioners to create an implementation study for the initial years of the state’s Adult Education Block Grant.